Photo: Computer-aided Design and Drafting instructor, Roberto Romano

 I was starting in the field from scratch.
 After graduation, I was hired by an architecture firm as an Architectural Draftsperson.
 I worked in that role from 2009-2013.

 Q: How long have you been an instructor for Herzing?
-What inspired you to teach CADD?
+What inspired you to teach CAD training?

 Roberto: I’ve been an instructor at Herzing College Montreal since September 2013.
 It was really the atmosphere and staff at Herzing that inspired me to join the faculty and teach the Computer-aided Design program.
 It's like being part of a big family.

-Also, I loved the experience I had while earning my CADD diploma back in 2009.
-I knew there was huge growth potential within the CADD industry, and felt my knowledge and professional experience would benefit Herzing students.
+Also, I loved the experience I had while earning my CAD diploma back in 2009.
+I knew there was huge growth potential within the CAD industry, and felt my knowledge and professional experience would benefit Herzing students.

 Becoming an instructor was a dream come true.
 I love seeing students develop their skills and confidence, and the wonderful feeling of helping them learn something new.
 It's been a truly rewarding experience for me.